thephez/dash-docs/_includes/devdoc/guide_p2p_network.md

 details.

 **Resources:** [Dash Seeder][], the program run by several of the seeds used by Dash Core.
-The Dash Core [DNS SeedPolicy][].
+The Dash Core [DNS Seed Policy][].
 The hardcoded list of IP addresses used by Dash Core is generated using the [makeseeds script][].

 {% endautocrossref %}